p404/ansible-statuscake/README.md

       status_cake_test:
         username:        "example_user"                       # StatusCake login name
         api_key:         "som3thing1se3cret"                  # StatusCake API key (cf: https://app.statuscake.com/APIKey.php)
+        state:           "present"                            # If present the task will try to create/update the test, if absent the task will delete the test
         name:            "{{ item.value.url }}"               # Website name
         url:             "{{ item.value.url }}"               # Test location, either an IP (for TCP and Ping) or a fully qualified URL
         test_tags:       "something,somethingelse,anotherone" # Tags should be seperated by a comma